 There are no water courses mapped near the Project Area.
-The proposed works are located approximately 8.5km southeast of Tuckerbil Swamp (ephemeral depression) around which multiple Aboriginal sites have been recorded.
-The Project Area is also located approximately 2.1km south of the Fivebough Wetlands and whilst there are no previously recorded sites in that location currently the potential for Aboriginal heritage sites is high.
+The proposed works are located approximately 7km south of Tuckerbil Swamp (ephemeral depression) around which multiple Aboriginal sites have been recorded.
 The topography in this area is flat with very little elevation change across the floodplain even at distance from major waterways.
 Although the Project Area is outside the 200m buffer that is listed within the Due Diligence Code of Practice as a more sensitive area for Aboriginal sites to occur, there is still potential for sites to occur some distance away especially considering the uniform topographic landscape and findings from previous surveys.

 Although the Project Area has also been disturbed through excavation for existing channels the area may have contained isolated artefacts or artefact scatters in the past.
-Further, despite the extensive disturbance to the proposed pipeline alignment the laydown areas are less disturbed.